PerchunPak/czech-plus/docs/pages/specification/verb.rst

     Preposition and case of the verb, which it gives.
 See :class:`~czech_plus.models.Case` class for all possible cases.
-Preposition and case must be separated with a space, and a case must be a number.
+Preposition and case must be separated with a space, and a case must be a number or be escaped for custom question.
 Preposition can be any word (or can be unset), we don't care about it.
 You can set multiple words by separating them with ``.`` (a dot with a space).
 Or separated with ``,`` (a comma with a space) to set multiple cases for one word.
 Number of words here (separated with a dot and a space) must be equal to number of words in :class:`~VerbCard.czech` field.

     You also can set preposition and case for the future form of the word in ``[`` and ``]`` brackets.
 You can set multiple words in one brackets.
 For